-This is a common issue in WordPress blogs when you publish a post or page and change the title later, WordPress sends the new link to Google for crawling the blog.
+This is a common issue in WordPress blogs, when you publish a post or page and change the title later, WordPress sends the new link to Google for crawling the blog.
 In this case, Google webmaster tools show a duplicate title.

-However, that’s not even an error, you have updated the title and your blog has a single post with that title.
+However, that’s not even an error, you have updated the title and your blog have a single post with that title.
 So what happens with Google?
 It’s simply a matter of time, in a few days, Google will crawl the site again and found the updated title.